 All supporting documents must be submitted within 30 days of submitting the application and application fee.

-The date that all supporting documents have been submitted and the background check results are received by DODD, the application is considered complete, this becomes the application submission date.
+The application is considered complete the date that all supporting documents have been submitted and the background check results are received by DODD.
+That becomes the application submission date.

-DODD will review and respond to your application within 30 days of the application submission date.
+DODD will review and respond to an application within 30 days of the application submission date.
 DODD may request additional documents as needed.

-If the application is approved, DODD will send the application to the Ohio Department of Medicaid who will conduct a site visit with the potential new agency.
+If the application is approved, DODD will send the application to the Ohio Department of Medicaid, which will conduct a site visit with the potential new agency.

 Final Approval Letter